_022_BinaryTree.java Documentation#

 }

-This method performs a level-order traversal (BFS) using a queue.
-It iteratively dequeues nodes, prints their values, and enqueues their children.
-This ensures that nodes at the same level are processed before moving to the next level.
+This method performs a level-order traversal (BFS) of the binary tree using a queue.
+It iteratively visits nodes level by level.

-This method calculates the diameter of the binary tree.
+• diameterOfBinaryTree(Node root): This method recursively calculates the diameter of the binary tree.
 The diameter is the longest path between any two nodes.
-The implementation efficiently computes this by recursively calculating the diameter of subtrees and the maximum path through the root.
+The implementation uses a recursive approach, efficiently calculating the diameter by considering paths through the root and within subtrees.

 3. Code Workflow and Logic Flow#